 Adjust Your Eating

 Nobody likes the word diet, so let’s say “eating plan” instead.
-If you’ve found an eating plan you can live with and even like, you might be loathed to make changes, but adjusting a few things about how you eat could be just what you need to lose a bit more weight.
-Prevention interviewed four women who successfully took off their last 10 pounds, and all of them did it by making small changes to their eating plans.
-One woman put more protein into her meals.
-Remember to stick to eating the same amount of calories, so you’ll need to cut back a bit on other food groups.
-Another didn’t do anything more than eat smaller portions–of the exact same foods she was cooking for her family.
+If you’ve found an eating plan you can live with and even like, you might be loathe to make changes, but adjusting a few things about how you eat could be just what you need to lose a bit more weight.
+Prevention interviewed four women who successfully took off their last 10 pounds, and all of them did it by making small changes to their eating plans, such as putting more protein into your meals.
+Whatever changes you make, stick to eating the same amount of calories.
+That could mean cutting back a bit on other food groups.
+Another suggestion is simply to eat smaller portions of the exact same foods you make for the rest of the family.
 See?
+No need to plan for special foods or additional meals.
 Nothing earth-shattering.

 Web MD recommends fiddling with the number of meals you eat, such as dividing your daily calories out over three meals and two snacks if you’re used to only eating three times a day.
 Bodybuilding.com says to eat homemade more often, and that might be the one tip that finally does the trick.
-According to the Orlando Sentinel, over half of U.S. adults eat at restaurants three times a week or more, and eating even just one meal out each day can make your weight go up by 2 pounds in a year.
+According to the Orlando Sentinel, over half of U.S. adults eat out or takeaway orders three times a week or more, and eating even just one restaurant meal each day can make your weight go up by 2 pounds in a year.
 If you must eat out while you’re trying to lose weight, at least make healthy choices.
 Pick the leanest foods on the menu and commit to taking home half of the portion you’re served, instead of cleaning your plate.

 Tweak Your Workout